 Team and culture have been critical ingredients in Takealot’s success, says Reid.
 An accountant by training, Reid told Moneyweb that he formulated a set of values early in the business and these values continue to form the basis of Takealot’s culture.
 These values include “being faster in getting things done” with dedicated team players on board.

-Reid says this has also informed his hiring strategy.
+Reid said this has also informed his hiring strategy.

 “The people with the best people will win – they need to be smart, hungry and must have integrity, and they need to be builders who want to achieve something and want to get something out of their job.”